 - Obtain a court order that approves the final distribution of the assets.

 In some cases, you may also need to file a status report as part of the estate-closing process.
 This report needs to be filed whenever the estate is not being closed within one year after issuance of Letters of Administration.
 If the estate was required to file a federal estate tax return, the time period is extended to 18 months.

+When the probate estate administration closing procedure is complete, it must be closed.
+There are several steps involved with the process of closing a probate.
 Did this article help you?
 Find us on Facebook for access to additional tips, information, and news.